immyweb/webstarterpack/README.md

 - Run 'npm i' to install project dependencies.
 - Run 'gulp' to boot up local server
+- Run 'gulp build' to generate production version for distribution.
 - To generate iconfont, drop svgs into 'svg' folder and run 'gulp icons'.